 Treatment costs vary and will depend on location, type of therapy, as well as on the therapist’s current workload.
 I have seen charges that range widely, but therapists will generally only charge what is required to enable them to continue providing their services and pay their own bills.

-If you ever find yourself in a situation where you have a need for therapeutic help but are unable to meet the costs (your concerns may also be affecting your earning ability), ask the therapist if they can help you for what you can afford.
-Either they may assist people with your limited resources, or know of a therapist that does.
-Your GP and local council may also be able to put you in touch with someone who can help.
+If you ever find yourself needing therapeutic help but are also unable to meet the costs (e.g. your concerns may also be affecting your earning ability), ask the therapist or therapeutic organisation if they can help you for what you can afford.
+Your GP and local council may also be able to put you in touch with organisations that can help.

 Your welfare is important, so ask for concessions when you really need them, and if the therapist you ask does not offer reduced rate sessions, ask them if they know a therapist that will.
 (See the links at the bottom of my welcome page to search for therapists in your area).